Free consultation 402-431-9000

 Tired handsome man falling asleep in car

-When situations like these arise, having experienced legal representation makes a significant difference in the outcome of your case.
-For over 55 years, the lawyers at Knowles Law Firm have helped injured Nebraskans pursue justice after serious car accidents, and we have a track record of obtaining multi-million dollar settlements on behalf of our clients.
+When situations like these arise, having experienced legal representation can make a meaningful difference in how your claim is handled.
+For over 55 years, the lawyers at Knowles Law Firm have helped injured Nebraskans pursue accountability after serious car accidents, and our team has experience negotiating with insurance companies on behalf of clients hurt by negligent drivers.
+This guide explains how Nebraska law treats drowsy driving crashes, what evidence typically supports a claim, and what steps you can take to protect your rights after a collision.

 Injuries Common in Drowsy Driving Accidents

-Crashes caused by drowsy drivers tend to be severe because the at-fault driver often makes no attempt to brake or swerve before impact.
+Crashes caused by drowsy drivers tend to be severe because the at-fault driver often makes no attempt to brake or swerve before impact, and a full-speed impact transfers significantly more force to everyone involved.
 As a result, victims frequently sustain serious injuries, including traumatic brain injuries, spinal cord and spine injuries, broken bones, internal organ damage, and lacerations.
-These injuries can require extensive medical treatment and may result in long-term or permanent disability.
-In the most serious cases, these crashes can be fatal, giving surviving family members grounds to pursue a wrongful death claim.
+These injuries can require extensive medical treatment, ongoing rehabilitation, and significant time away from work, and some victims face long-term or permanent disability as a result.
+In the most serious cases, these crashes can be fatal, giving surviving family members grounds to pursue a wrongful death claim against the driver responsible.

-• Medical expenses: Past and future costs related to hospital care, surgeries, physical therapy, and rehabilitation
+• Medical expenses: Past and future costs for hospital care, surgery, physical therapy, and rehabilitation

-• Lost wages: Income lost during recovery, as well as reduced earning capacity if the injury affects your ability to work long-term
+• Lost wages: Income lost during recovery, plus any reduction in future earning capacity if the injury affects your ability to work long-term

-• Property damage: Costs to repair or replace your vehicle
+• Property damage: The cost to repair or replace your vehicle and any other property damaged in the crash

-• Pain and suffering: Compensation for the physical pain resulting from your injuries
+• Pain and suffering: Compensation for the physical pain and emotional toll caused by your injuries

-The value of a settlement depends on a range of factors, including the severity of your injuries, the strength of the evidence, and how liability is established.
-You can learn more about how these figures are determined by reviewing car accident settlement amounts and what affects the outcome of a claim.
+The value of a claim depends on a range of factors, including the severity of your injuries, the strength of the evidence, and how clearly liability can be established.
+You can learn more about how these figures are determined by reviewing car accident settlement amounts and what typically affects the outcome of a claim.

 How Nebraska’s Statute of Limitations Affects Your Claim